 Food and Wine Touring in Italy

 If you would like to join the crowds flocking to Italy to sample its food and wine—or avoid them—consult the following, many of them "evergreen" guides:

 A Traveller's Wine Guide to Italy (The Traveller's Wine Guides) by Stephen Hobley.
-A beautifully illustrated paperback that provides names, addresses, and fax numbers of wine producers who welcome visitors to their cellars.
+A beautifully illustrated paperback that provides names, and addresses of wine producers who welcome visitors to their cellars.
 The book also has information on the food specialties of the regions to go with the wine.
 Highly recommended for planning your own food and wine itinerary.

 Eating in Italy: A Traveler's Guide to the Hidden Gastronomic Pleasures of Northern Italy by Faith Heller Willinger.
-This is the one book to get if you want to learn about traditional Italian cooking.
+This is the one classic book to get if you want to learn about traditional Italian cooking.
 It includes the logistics of planning a trip, restaurant and hotel information, where to buy the best ingredients in Italy and the U.S., cooking schools in Italy, and much more.

 Our special thanks to Andrea and Phil Jourdan—chefs, food writers, and producers of television shows, special events, and tours dealing with Italian food and wine—who introduced us to the wines of the Friuli-Venezia Giulia and encouraged us to go there to meet their friends.